A skeletal high-order structure preserving scheme for advection-diffusion equations: Discrete setting and scheme

 \subsection{Scheme}

-Following the ideas of \cite{CaGui:17,CHHLM:22} our scheme relies on a nonlinear reformulation of the problem \eqref{pb:evol}.
-To do so, we introduce the logarithm potential $l = \log(u)$ and the quasi Fermi potential $w = l + \phi$.
+Following the ideas from \cite{CaGui:17,CHHLM:22} our scheme relies on a nonlinear reformulation of Problem \eqref{pb:evol}.
+To do so, we introduce the logarithm potential $\ell = \log(u)$ and the quasi-Fermi potential $w = \ell + \phi$.
 At least formally, one has the following relation:

 The scheme relies on this formulation.
-We will \emph{discretise the potentials as polynomials}, i.e. approximate $l$ and $w$ as discrete unknowns in $\V_\D^{k,k+1}$.
-Then, mimicking the relation $u = \e^l,$ we will reconstruct the density and ensure its positivity.
-Therefore, a solution $\left (\l_\D^n \right)_{n \geq 1}$ to the scheme \eqref{sch:AD} corresponds to approximation of the logarithms of the solution $u$ (density).
+We will \emph{discretise the potentials as polynomials}, i.e. approximate $\ell$ and $w$ as discrete unknowns in $\V_\D^{k,k+1}$.
+Then, mimicking the relation $u = \e^\ell,$ we will reconstruct the density thus ensuring its positivity.
+Therefore, a solution $\left (\l_\D^n \right)_{n \geq 1}$ to the scheme \eqref{sch:AD} corresponds to an approximation of the logarithms of the solution $u$ (density).